linnarsson-lab/auto-annotation/Ectodermal/Neural/Glial/OPC.md

 * Expresses canonical markers Pdgfra and Cspg4 (also known as NG-2)
 * Does not express Lum, a marker of vascular and leptomeningeal cells

-In development other good markers for the OPCs are:  Retnlg Plpp4 Olig1 Pdgfra Lhfpl3
+In development other good markers for the OPCs are:  Retnlg Plpp4 Olig1 Pdgfra Lhfpl3 Lims2 Pllp